captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## LISSETTE:
 It’s so sad.
 ---
+---
 ## PETER:
 Well...
 ---
-That killed the conversation didn’t it.
+That killed the conversation didn’t it?
 ---
 ## LISSETTE:
 No pun intended…